-Some of the inconsistencies with State law are as follows: because the C-1 and C-2 zones permit residential uses that are permitted in the R-3 zone, emergency shelters are also permitted in these zones, however, this allowance is not codified creating ambiguity.
-The language of section 18.98.040 reserves discretionary review by-way of the requirement that the shelter operator's management plan be approved by the Planning Commission prior to commencing operation.
-The regulations contain a locational requirement of 1,000 feet from other shelters, which exceeds the State law limit of 300 feet from other shelters.
-In sum, Mt.
-Shasta's adopted regulations for emergency shelters do not comply with State law at this time.
-Consequently, Program HO-4.2.2 directs the City to preparing amendments to address more recent State law changes for emergency shelter and other types of emergency housing, e.g., navigation centers.
+During the first year of the planning period, October 2023, the City of Mt.
+Shasta adopted amendments to its zoning code and now complies with State law for emergency shelters.
+On October 9, 2023, the Mt.
+Shasta City Council unanimously adopted ordinance CCO-23-10 amending the zoning regulations to address the inconsistencies with SB 2 (2007) as described.
+Prior to the adoption of ordinance CCO-23-15, sSome of the inconsistencies with State law are-were as follows: because the C-1 and C-2 zones permit residential uses that are permitted in the R-3 zone, emergency shelters are also permitted in these zones, however, this allowance is not codified creating ambiguity.
+The language of section 18.98.040 reserves reserved discretionary review by-way of the requirement that the shelter operator's management plan be approved by the Planning Commission prior to commencing operation.
+The regulations contained a locational requirement of 1,000 feet from other shelters, which exceeds the State law limit of 300 feet from other shelters.
+In sum, prior to adoption of ordinance CCO-23-10, Mt.
+Shasta's adopted-regulations for emergency shelters do-did not comply with State law at this time.
+Consequently, Program HO-4.2.2 directs of the draft 2023-2031 Housing Element directed the City to complete amendments that comply with State law within one year from adoption of the Housing Element.
+Program HO-4.2.2 also committed the City to preparing amendments to address more recent State law changes for emergency shelters to include and other types of emergency housing, e.g., navigation centers.
+The City's emergency shelter regulations now comply with State law, including SB 2 (2007) and AB 2339 (2022).
+A portion of the City's SB 2 allocation was used to provide financial support for the preparation of the zoning code amendments for emergency shelters.

-K. Farmworker and Employee Housing
+6.5.107.5.10 Farmworker and Employee Housing

 In accordance with Health and Safety Code Sections 17021.5 and 17021.6, housing for farmworkers in the City of Mt.
 Shasta for six or fewer persons is permitted by right in all residential zone districts.
 If the proposed units look like a single family house (i.e., two-car garage, driveway, front yard, etc.), the process is a ministerial approval.
-Limiting by-right employee housing that operates as single family residences and is not subject to State licensure to an occupancy of six individuals may be discriminatory, however, unless the same standard is applied to single family residences occupied by families.
+Limiting the number of occupants of by-right employee housing that operates as single family residences and is not subject to State licensure to an occupancy of no more than six individuals may be discriminatory, however, unless the same standard is applied to single family residences occupied by families.
 Concerns about overcrowding can be addressed by applying the occupancy limits for other types of housing.
 HCD's December 2022 Group Home Technical Assistance memo suggests:

 Under the Uniform Housing Code section 503.2, at least one room in a dwelling unit must have a floor area of at least 120 square feet, with other habitable rooms, except kitchens, required to have a floor area of at least 70 feet.
 When more than two people occupy a room for sleeping purposes, the required floor area increases by 50 square feet.
-For example, a bedroom intended for two people could be as small as 70 square feet, while a bedroom would need to be at least
+For example, a bedroom intended for two people could be as small as 70 square feet, while a bedroom would need to be at least 120 square feet to accommodate three people or at least 170 square feet to accommodate four people.